{/*

 1. Optimize your homepage with keywords that are relevant to your product or niche.
 Search for the right keywords using SEMrush.

-2. Make sure you don’t miss any pages when using a crawler like Screaming Frog.
+2. Ensure you don’t miss any pages when using a crawler like Screaming Frog.

-3. Use Schema markup in order to provide extra information about products.
+3. Use Schema markup to provide extra information about products.

 Conclusion

-We hope you get a ton of value from this short guide to leverage your rankings on the search engine results page.
+We hope you gain significant value from this brief guide to optimizing your rankings on the search engine results page.
 Now, it is your turn to implement these strategies and tactics.
 Which step do you think will benefit your WooCommerce e-store?
 Is there anything else you think I should have elaborated more on?

 Vyshnavi Basuthkar is a Digital Marketing Analyst at ParamInfo.
 She has expertise in SEO, SMM, and is also skilled in web design.
 Additionally, she enjoys writing blogs for websites.